HELP US SOLVE THE MYSTERY OF MOTOR NEURON DISEASE

 Dr Kip Dudgeon is a specialist healthcare investment analyst at Magellan Financial Group, one of Australia’s largest global fund managers.
 Kip has a first class honours degree in science from UNSW Australia, and conducted his PhD in Medicine at the Garvan Institute of Medical Research.
 His research has generated over a dozen peer-reviewed articles and several worldwide patents that led to the formation of start-up biotechnology company, Solvanix Pty Ltd, in 2015.
 Kip does xxx for IGO.

 Boris Guennewig is a bioinformatician/statistician specialising in the analysis, management and mining of large complex datasets through the development of software, infrastructure and pipelines for medical research.
 He presently holds a Senior Lecturer position at the University of Sydney with Prof. Glenda Halliday utilising large biomedical datasets, for the identification and characterisation of phenotypic, genetic and transcriptional changes influencing complex human diseases (such as bipolar disorders, Parkinson’s, Frontotemporal Dementia and Alzheimer’s disease, etc.).

 Head of Fundraising

-My involvement began 8 years ago when Peter, (my cousin and best friend) was diagnosed with Motor Neuron Disease.
+Mike’s involvement began 10 years ago when Peter, (his cousin and best friend) was diagnosed with Motor Neuron Disease.

-Since then I have been closely involved in his fight to survive and have joined him for treatments in Uruguay, Mexico and Thailand.
-Like all his loved ones, I have been inspired and amazed by his spirit and determination and the way he faces the challenge head on, never relenting, always questioning and looking for answers.
+Since then he has been closely involved in his fight to survive and has joined him for treatments in Uruguay, Mexico and Thailand.
+Like all his loved ones, he has been inspired and amazed by his spirit and determination and the way he faces the challenge head on, never relenting, always questioning and looking for answers.